 Treatments and drugs

 The goal of treatment is to move the undescended testicle to its proper location in the scrotum.
-Early treatment may lower the risk of complications of an undescended testicle, such as the risk of infertility and testicular cancer.
+Early treatment (before 1 year of age) might lower the risk of complications of an undescended testicle, such as infertility and testicular cancer.

 In some cases, the testicle may be poorly developed, abnormal or dead tissue.
 The surgeon will remove this testicular tissue.